Pandorea pandorana is a vigorous woody climber, with twining stems growing to 10 metres or more long; with fawn coloured bark.

-Flowers are tubular, about two centimetres long, usually creamy-white with either brown or purple markings in the throat.
-Flowering is both profuse and conspicuous in spring.
-The floral display is particularly eye-catching because the blooms are held in large terminal clusters.
+Pandorea have tubular flowers produced in thryses or racemes, at the terminals or upper leaf axils.
+In this species, flowers are about two centimetres long, usually creamy-white with either brown or purple markings in the throat.
+Flowering is both profuse and conspicuous in spring and is particularly eye-catching because the blooms are held in large terminal clusters.

 Pandorea have fruits looking very much like a pods but they are capsules.
 In this species – they are oblong to ovoid, to 6 cm long and 2 cm wide with many pretty winged seeds to 1.5 cm in diameter.

 A very hardy and useful plant in a garden.
 It can be grown easily over a trellis or pergola and can have the top pruned into a dense rounded canopy.
 It does have the condition eventually of having naked basal stems with all of the foliage at the top.
 However, the flowering is well worth waiting for.